WordPress/performance/plugins/optimization-detective/readme.txt

 == Upgrade Notice ==

 = 0.3.0 =
 Image loading optimizations have been moved to a new dependent plugin called Image Prioritizer.
-The Optimization Detective plugin is now serves as a dependency.
+The Optimization Detective plugin now serves as a dependency.